Terms of Reference – Audit Committee

 Frequency of Meetings

-2.1 The Committee will meet at least annually in February of each year and/or as and when deemed appropriate or convened by the Board.
+2.1 The Committee will meet at least annually in February of each year or as and when deemed appropriate or convened by the Board.

 Notice of Meetings